Hi everyone! And welcome to the page of GT’s Pit Crew!

 These past couple of years have also been filled with heartbreak, sadness, and a ton of built-up anxiousness.
 I have basically stayed quarantined due to my health and not wanting to rock the boat.
 I really hope that we can congregate safely, and that you will join us.
 We are a huge car family since my dad has restored cars basically all his life, and always have been in the family generations past… So, I invite you to come join our 'pit crew' as we continue this theme.
 Your support means more than you could ever know; it truly helps continue this fire that I have ignited within me.. and any way you can support (even by just sharing!) helps continue this much needed awareness that thousands so badly need!

-Save the date: May 15th, being held at SIUE Campus
+May 15th (the following Sunday!), being held at SIUE Campus

 To learn more about Cystic Fibrosis, please visit: www.cff.org To learn more about Celiac Disease, please visit: www.celiac.org To learn more about my autoimmune components please visit: www.lupus.org